-By eliminating the rounding in step 5, need is generated at a considerably lower threshold than with the current methodology.
+The petition suggests altering the rounding in step 5.
+In this scenario need is generated at a considerably lower threshold than with the current methodology.
 Presently, facilities within a service area would need to collectively reach the 80% utilization threshold (1,200 procedures) plus .5% (600 additional procedures) to generate a need determination.
-This is 300 procedures above the maximum capacity of a cardiac catherization unit.
+This is 300 procedures above the maximum capacity of a cardiac catheterization unit.
 In the proposed methodology, only one facility would need to reach a much lower threshold of 1,320 procedures- 180 below the maximum capacity- in order to generate a need determination.
 Generating a need determination using this standard rather than the higher threshold currently employed could result in over-capacity in a service area.
-The total volume of cardiac catherization procedures performed with fixed equipment in North Carolina has declined steadily since 2005, as shown in Table 1 below.
+The total volume of cardiac catheterization procedures performed with fixed equipment in North Carolina has declined steadily since 2005, as shown in Table 1 below.
 Consequently, only three need determinations have been generated under Methodology One for new equipment in the last five years.
-One need determination was removed from the 2014 SMFP because the only provider in the service area, New Hanover Regional Medical Center, petitioned the State Health Coordinating Council to have the need determination removed, stating that it was unnecessary.
-Lowering the threshold by 780 procedures when these procedures are on the decline would result in an over-projection of need.

-Table 1: Procedures Using Fixed Cardiac Catherization Equipment by Year
+Table 1: Procedures Using Fixed Cardiac Catheterization Equipment by Year